ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## Modelling Digital Twin Data

-- Highly interconnected entities (e.g., a fruit tree and the IoT network describing it) naturally suggest the use of graph DBMSs for efficient storage and querying…
+- Highly interconnected entities (e.g., a fruit tree and the IoT network describing it) naturally suggest the use of graph data layout for efficient storage and querying…
     - ... yet, they cannot cope with the volume of such data
-- Time-Series DBMSs efficiently handle large volumes of temporal data...
+- Time-Series storage systems efficiently handle large volumes of temporal data...
     - ... but fall short in capturing the complex dynamics of relationships among entities.
 - Even the previous Data Platform Design often suggested multiple storage technologies, tailored to the needs of different DTs…
-- Yet, no multi-store solution has achieved broad adoption in the literature.
+- Yet, no multi-store solution has yet achieved broad adoption in the literature.

 - **What about an hybrid data structure?**

 ## An Hybryd data structure enabling Digital Twin Data

-- Combining the strength of Graph and Time-Series DBMS with a novel, hybrid data structure.
+- Combining the strength of Graph and Time-Series data layouts with a novel, hybrid data structure.

 ![Graph+TimeSeries Hybrid data model](https://raw.githubusercontent.com/ManuelePasini/slides-markdown/refs/heads/master/slides/images/ioanninaSlides/dt_graph.svg)